The spring temperatures are rising. That means it’s time to warm up your body in preparation for the baseball and softball seasons.

 An effective treatment option is to incorporate a global strengthening program, like the “thrower’s ten,” to increase the stability of the shoulder and strengthen the remaining muscles to eliminate dysfunctional movements.
 This same strengthening program can be used to protect athletes and the general population from developing shoulder injuries.
 By strengthening the rotator cuff and surrounding muscles, it will:

 - Eliminate the chances of overuse injuries.

 Thrower’s Ten program

 An effective program for both pre and post-injury is called the Thrower’s Ten program, which is recommended by many top sports medicine doctors and physical therapists.

 It is a set of 10 strength training and stretching exercises designed to strengthen and support the body mechanics and physiology of throwing athletes.
 The exercises combine rotator cuff strengthening and overhead training to mimic a proper throwing pattern.
 This program is particularly helpful for younger athletes to develop rotator cuff strength at an early age.
 The program is also helpful for pre-season training, prepping muscles of the shoulder ready for the upcoming season.

 If alternative treatments do not work, labral and rotator cuff tears can be treated with surgery.

 “For those who play, coach, or have children playing baseball or softball, I strongly encourage you to speak to a physical therapist about a pre-season training program,” Michael recommends.

 “By learning to do the right exercises, you will not have the fatigue or muscle soreness you may have had before and you’ll also increase your performance velocity.”

-Learn more about sports rehab at UPMC Centers for Rehab Services, which helps many recreational, amateur, and professional athletes get back to their game.
+Learn more about sports rehab at UPMC Rehabilitation Institute.
+We help many recreational, amateur, and professional athletes get back to their game.